 · Artist bio (no more than 1 page) with name, contact details on the top of the page

-· Artist cv (no more than 2 pages)
+· Artist cv (no more than two pages)

 Due to the contemporary nature of this call, only work created from 2015-present will be considered.

-Because of the historic nature of the building and specifications of the gallery space, the selection of works involving projections and other media requiring dedicated electricity may be limited.
+Because of the historic nature of the building and the specifications of the gallery space, the selection of works involving projections and other media requiring reliable electricity may be limited.

 Accepted works will be identified by August 1, 2018